-Mary Irwin Belk Hall (1968).
-Motel-style residence hall for 76 women and 62 men on separate floors; each suite has entrance from an outside balcony-walkway, four rooms, lounge, carpeting.
+Belk Residence Hall (1968).
+Suite-style residence hall for 76 women and 62 men on separate floors; each suite has entrance from an outside balcony-walkway, four rooms, and a lounge area.
+Belk is completely wireless, and has convenient parking and free laundry facilities.
+The suites and bathrooms in Belk were completely renovated in 2008.

-Millis Hall (1964).
-Residence hall for 100 women; air conditioned, modern; large social room for each sorority on campus.
+Millis Residence Hall (1964).
+Residence hall for 100 women; large social room for each sorority on campus; totally wireless; comfortable study spaces; and free laundry facilities.
+Millis was completely renovated in 2007.

-Finch Hall (1987).
-Residence hall for 221 men; two rooms to a suite; social rooms; handicapped accessible.
+Finch Residence Hall (1987).
+Residence hall for 184 male students; arranged in two- room suites with a common area; common areas include pool tables, plasma televisions and comfortable study spaces; totally wireless and hand-icapped accessible.
 Completely renovated in 2006.